Rjpdude/redux-pods/README.md

 })
 ```

-The state will compute a subset of elements that are applied to a `squares` property anytime a change is made to the `elems` array property.
-The resulting state object will resolve as:
+The `squares` property will compute on initialization, and every subsequent change to `elems`.

 ```ts
 {